h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 This type of graph is called a Receiver Operating Characteristic curve (or ROC curve.)
 It is a plot of the true positive rate against the false-positive rate for the different possible cutpoints of a diagnostic test.

-An ROC curve is a useful tool because it only focuses on how well the model was able to distinguish between classes.
+An ROC curve is a useful tool because it only focuses on how well the model was able to distinguish between classes with the help of the Area Under the Cure or AUC.
 “AUC’s can help represent the probability that the classifier will rank a randomly selected positive observation higher than a randomly selected negative observation”[1].
-However, for models where the prediction happens rarely, a high AUC could provide a false sense that the model is correctly predicting the results.
+However, for models where one of the classes occurs rarely, a high AUC could provide a false sense that the model is correctly predicting the results.
 This is where the notion of precision and recall become essential.

-The ROC curve below shows Receiver-Operator Characteristics curve stats on validation data along with the best Accuracy, FCC, and F1 values[2].
+The ROC curve below shows Receiver-Operator Characteristics curve stats on validation data along with the best Accuracy, MCC, and F1 values[2].

 ![experiment-results-roc-graph](assets/experiment-results-roc-graph.jpg)

 This ROC gives an Area Under the Curve or AUC of .8530.
-The AUC tells us that the model is able to classify the survivors 85.30% of the time correctly.
+The AUC tells us that the model is able to separate the survivor class with an accuracy of 85.30%.

 Learn more about the ROC Curve on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: ROC](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#7).